What is Injective (INJ)?

 TLDR

-Injective (INJ) is a high-performance, interoperable Layer‑1 blockchain purpose‑built to power decentralized finance (DeFi), real‑world asset (RWA) tokenization, and next‑generation financial applications.
+Injective (INJ) is a high-performance, interoperable Layer 1 blockchain purpose-built from the ground up to power next-generation decentralized finance (DeFi) applications.

-1. Finance‑first design – It provides core financial infrastructure like a fully decentralized, MEV‑resistant on‑chain order book, enabling fast, transparent trading and derivatives markets.
+1. Finance-First Infrastructure – It provides core financial primitives like a fully decentralized, on-chain order book, enabling advanced trading and marketplaces.

-3. Deflationary tokenomics – The native INJ token is used for staking, governance, and fees; a portion of network revenue is regularly burned, reducing supply over time.
+3. Deflationary Token Model – The native INJ token is used for staking, governance, and fees, with a portion of all ecosystem revenue used to buy back and burn tokens, reducing supply.

 Deep Dive